rtts/lego/_mocs/pullback.md

   - ldcad.png
 ---

-# Pullback
+# Pullback Motorcycle

-Elegant, minimalist and all-black motorcycle that does actual burnouts!
+An elegant, minimalist and all-black motorcycle with a 2-speed gearbox.
+And it does actual burnouts!